-- You can become a member of TLA (lay supporters may join at a discounted membership rate) and participate in our legislative activities through any number of ways that are convenient for you.
+- Become a member of TLA (lay supporters may join at a discounted membership rate) and participate in our legislative activities through any number of ways that are convenient for you.

-- You can subscribe to Texline, our free policy e-newletter, to keep up with state policy news and be informed about CALLS TO ACTION, or times when we need lots of people calling or writing legislative offices about important library policy or funding issues.
+- Subscribe to Texline, our free policy e-newletter, to keep up with state policy news and be informed about CALLS TO ACTION, or times when we need lots of people calling or writing legislative offices about important library policy or funding issues.

-- You can take the time to get to know your elected officials and make the case that libraries need support from our leaders.
+- Get to know your elected officials and make the case that libraries need support from our leaders.

 TLA offers many training opportunities.
-Our annual conference, our summer meeting (Annual Assembly), and biennial Legislative Day training all have workshops that can train you on the latest issues and on methods for communicating with elected officials.
+Our annual conference, our summer meeting (Annual Assembly), all have workshops that can train you on the latest issues and on methods for communicating with elected officials.

-We also offer online training through our continuing education program and have resource available online.
+We also offer online training through our continuing education program and have resources available online.

 TLA legislative policy is set by the Association’s governing council, which considers policy matters brought before it by the Association’s Legislative Committee.
 Members of TLA divisions and units submit issues they would like considered to the TLA Legislative Committee, which then makes recommendation to the TLA Council.
-For more information on this process, contact Gloria Meraz (firstname.lastname@example.org).
+For more information on this process, contact Wendy Woodland (firstname.lastname@example.org).